The Launch will take place as a side-event to the 100th Session of the UNIDROIT Governing Council.

-In addition, the UNIDROIT Secretariat has held, together with FAO and IFAD, two informal meeting with experts and interested stakeholders – during the 43rd plenary session (Rome, 17-21 October 2016) and 44th plenary session (Rome, 9-13 October 2017) of the Committee on World Food Security (CFS) respectively – to raise awareness about the work and to solicit input on it.
+In addition, the UNIDROIT Secretariat has held, together with FAO and IFAD, two informal meetings and a CFS Side Event with experts and interested stakeholders – during the 43rd (Rome, 17-21 October 2016), 44th (Rome, 9-13 October 2017) and 45th plenary sessions (Rome, 15-19 October 2018) of the Committee on World Food Security (CFS) respectively – to raise awareness about the work and to solicit input on it.

 The first informal meeting was held on 20 October 2016, at which participants discussed the scope, content and form of the future instrument on agricultural land investment contracts (see the draft agenda).
 The input received during the meeting was taken into consideration in the formation of the Working Group and was provided to that Group once constituted for its first meeting (Rome, 3-5 May 2017).

 The second informal meeting was held on 11 October 2017, at which participants reviewed and commented on the draft in-progress outline (see the draft agenda).
 The input received during the meeting was provided to the Working Group for its consideration in preparing the chapter drafts that were reviewed at the Working Group’s third meeting (Rome, 25-27 April 2018).